NFL odds for Week 15, lines, spreads: Picks, predictions, best bets today

 If ever a day deserved to be called Statement Sunday, it's the one that takes place during the Week 15 NFL schedule.
 There are no fewer than five matchups to make Week 15 NFL predictions on with major playoff implications for both teams.
 This includes divisional contests like Chiefs vs. Chargers (+5.5) and Patriots vs. Bills (-1.5).
 Additionally, there are captivating non-divisional games to make NFL best bets on such as Packers vs. Broncos (+2) and Lions vs. Rams (-6).

 While those games all have close NFL spreads, there are some wider ones featuring playoff contenders versus teams contending for high positions in the NFL Draft.
-The Week 15 NFL odds have the Eagles favored by 12.5 points over the Raiders, while the Jaguars are 13.5-point favorites against the Jets.
+The Week 15 NFL odds have the Eagles favored by 12.5 points over the Raiders, while the Jaguars are 13.5-point favorites against the Jets, with New York slated to start rookie Brady Cook at quarterback.
 All of the updated Week 15 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 15 NFL picks now.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 15 on a 50-35 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.